 More advanced graduate students (usually those who have passed their qualifying examinations) also are eligible for teaching assistantships in special University programs (i.e., Critical Gender Studies, Ethnic Studies) and in the Department.
 These positions are assigned each Spring, based on information solicited from continuing students regarding their interest in particular TA positions.

 Each quarter the Department hires a number of readers to assist professors who teach large courses by marking papers and examinations.
 Their workload is prorated according to the enrollment of the courses.
 Readers also may sometimes be asked to hold consultation hours for students.
 Readers are paid an hourly rate for their work.

-Students who are employed as 50% teaching assistants and who wish also to work as readers must obtain permission from the Director of Graduate Studies.
+Students who are employed as 50% teaching assistants and who wish also to work as readers must obtain approval to work over the 50% limit during any given quarter.

-The Graduate Office regularly receives requests during the academic year for outside tutors, editors, writers, translators, and the like.
-Please check the bulletin boards outside the Graduate Office and in the Graduate Lounge for announcements of these sorts of positions.
+The Graduate Office regularly receives requests during the academic year for outside tutors, editors, writers, and translators.
+Please subscribe to and check the litgrads-l listserv postings regularly.

 Students working as teaching assistants are covered by a collective bargaining agreement between the University and the UAW.
 Their names and addresses will be released to the UAW each term that they are employed in the bargaining unit.